CEAUL/Dados_COVID-19_PT/README.md

 ## Issue with `dayChange`

-Chnage between days can be negative.
+Change between days can be negative.

 ``` r
 CV[dayChange<0][